What does the vaccine consist of? What is a vaccine and how is it used for vaccination. Modern classification of vaccines

 arrow_upward

 Pharmacotherapeutic group.
-Expectorant, antitussive agent.
+Expectorant, antitussive.

 Pharmacological properties of wild rosemary

-• stirring up the breath,
+• exciting the breath,

-• increasing the secretion of the glandular epithelium,
+• enhancing the secretion of glandular epithelium,

 • increasing the activity of the ciliated epithelium of the respiratory tract.